EmilHvitfeldt/ISLR-tidymodels-labs/docs/07-moving-beyond-linearity.md

 <img src="07-moving-beyond-linearity_files/figure-html/unnamed-chunk-11-1.png" width="672" />

-the regression curve is now a curve instead of a line as we would have gotten with a simple linear regression model.
+The regression curve is now a curve instead of a line as we would have gotten with a simple linear regression model.
 Notice furthermore that the confidence bands are tighter when there is a lot of data and they wider towards the ends of the data.

 Let us take that one step further and see what happens to the regression line once we go past the domain it was trained on. the previous plot showed individuals within the age range 18-80.
 Let us see what happens once we push this to 18-100.
 This is not an impossible range but an unrealistic range.